 - Credit risk is the risk that an issuer or counterparty to an investment will not fulfill its obligations, resulting in investment losses by the District.
 The policy states that uninsured deposits shall be collateralized by at least 110% of deposits in excess of the FDIC limit.
-Certificates of deposit, share certificates, surety bonds and letters of credit should be insured by at least 102% exceeding the FDIC limit.
+Certificates of deposit, share certificates, surety bonds and letters of credit should be insured by at least 102% in excess of the FDIC limit.
 Repurchase agreements should be collateralized by at least 102% of the value of the repurchase agreement. - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The policy states that no investment shall exceed two years maturity. - Concentration of credit risk is the risk of loss due to the District's investments not being diversified.
-The policy states no investment category shall exceed 40% of the District's portfolio except for cash equivalents and treasury securities. - Illinois Funds is an investment pool managed by the State of Illinois, Office of Treasurer, which allows governments within the state to pool their funds for investment purposes.
-Illinois Funds is not registered with the SEC as an investment company, but operates in a manner consistent with Rule 2(a)7 of the Investment Company Act of 1940.
+The policy states that no investment category shall exceed 40% of the District's portfolio except for cash equivalents and treasury securities. - Illinois Funds is an investment pool managed by the State of Illinois, Office of Treasurer, which allows governments within the state to pool their funds for investment purposes.
+Illinois Funds is not registered with the SEC as an investment company but operates in a manner consistent with Rule 2(a)7 of the Investment Company Act of 1940.
 Illinois Funds issues a publicly available financial report that includes financial statements and supplemental information.
 That report may be obtained on-line at www.treasurer.il.gov.

-The District's deposits with financial institutions were categorized as follows at June 30, 2019:
+The District's deposits with financial institutions were categorized as follows at June 30, 2020:

-Insured by federal depository insurance \$ 587,583 Collateralized by securities held by the pledging financial institution's trust department or agent in the District's name - Collateralized by securities held by the pledging financial institution's trust department or agent, but not in the District's name - Uncollateralized 4,680 Total deposits with financial institutions \$ 592,263
+Insured by federal depository insurance \$ 609,087 Collateralized by securities held by the pledging financial institution's trust department or agent in the District's name - Collateralized by securities held by the pledging financial institution's trust department or agent, but not in the District's name - Uncollateralized 43,353 Total deposits with financial institutions \$ 652,440 ginning alance Increases De creases inding alance e Within ne Year Accrued compensated absences \$ 13,319 \$ 9,189 \$ (5,635) \$ 16,873 \$ 16,873 Total long-term liabilities \$ 13,319 \$ 9,189 \$ (5 , 635) \$ 16,873 \$ 16,873